Pavle Jovanovic (bobsledder): Doping suspension

-Testing and sport league officials related that there is no other way to preserve sports' integrity.
-Any lower bar will open the door to many excuses, according to Don Catlin, director of a laboratory at the University of California at Los Angeles that runs many tests for the Olympics and affiliated sports such as cycling and track and field.
-"Everybody has a story," Catlin said. "'It came in the food, it came in the drink, a Coke bottle or a Mars bar.' ...
-There's no way to sort that out.
-So the court has to say, 'If they're going to test, they have to make everyone responsible.

-The argument did not matter to the International Olympic Committee, which imposed a two-year ban against Jovanovic.
-The athletes are held strictly to a standard, irrespective on their knowledge or intent.
+The International Olympic Committee imposed a two-year ban against Jovanovic.
 U.S. Anti-Doping Agency (USADA) chief Terry Madden, whose group oversees the domestic testing of Olympic athletes stated:

 [Our] message has never wavered. ...
 You cannot take supplements without assuming the risks.
 A number of positive tests have been blamed on contaminated supplements, and athletes have been warned for years about the dangers and health risks associated with taking dietary supplements.
 This is not an athlete health issue.
 I believe it is a health issue for the American public.

 Jovanovic was put on two-year suspension as a result.
 Jovanovic maintained it was an accidental ingestion.
-As a result, in 2002 he watched on a computer screen from thousands of miles away as his teammates broke the 46-year medal drought.
+In 2002, his teammates broke the 46-year medal drought.
 Jovanovic said the experience left some bitterness, including "I had some disdain for the sport.
 After I watched the (U.S.) team race in the Olympics, [but] I had to determine if I was going to make it back."

 After his suspension from bobsledding, Jovanovic worked in Toms River for his father's construction business.
 He received a bachelor's degree in fluid mechanics from Rutgers University.
-Without the distraction of training, he was able to spend time with his father.

 Jovanovic returned to bobsleigh in 2003 and was drug-free As of 2006.